Nov 10 , 2014

 Remember: germs and bacteria are present around us at all times, it is when our immune system becomes weakened that the invading bugs take over.

-of the vitamins and nutrients that are important to the function of the immune
+Some of the vitamins and nutrients that are important to the function of the immune system include:

 Food sources: Broccoli, cantaloupe, cauliflower, grapefruit, kiwi, lemons, oranges, papaya, peaches, red bell peppers, strawberries, tomoatoes